 For every kilogram of hydrogen produced with this method, as much as 7 kilograms of CO2 is released.

 A slightly more sustainable alternative is blue hydrogen.
-Blue hydrogen is basically the same as grey hydrogen (produced by steam methane reforming), but the vast majority of the CO2 is captured and stored underground (carbon capture and storage) or reused (carbon capture and usage).
+Blue hydrogen is basically the same as gray hydrogen (produced by steam methane reforming), but the vast majority of the CO2 is captured and stored underground (carbon capture and storage) or reused (carbon capture and usage).

 In the process of carbon capture and storage (CCS), the released CO2 is transported through pipelines to empty gas fields, and for example, injected into underground sandstone layers.
 The CO2 can also be captured and reused in, for example, the production of biofuels, plastics, or concrete.
 This process is known as carbon capture and usage (CCU).